 What happened to impatiens?
 Florida was hit several years ago with downy mildew, which devastated this beautiful annual.
-You can use Sunpatiens, a larger variety that takes lots of sun, but our beloved impatiens is gone from the marketplace.
+You can use Sunpatiens, a larger variety that takes lots of sun, but it doesn't have the same look or spreading habit.
+Unfortunately, our beloved impatiens is gone from the marketplace.

 Common South Florida Annuals

 coleus - part sun (winter) to full shade (spring)

 dianthus - full to part sun (winter OR summer annual)